ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 fails, an appropriate error is returned.
 That should protect against SQL that modifies/deletes data.
 (This is not tested beyond simple cases.)

-*    This utility only changes the database tables: TagTable and GroupsTable.
+*    This utility only changes the GroupsTable in the database

 *    This utility creates a temporary view named: PersonIdList_RJO_utils and deletes it when done.

-*    This utility could, if configured to, modify a pre-existing group that is important to you.
-Take care when assigning the group name: QUERY_GROUP_NAME.
+*    This utility will, if so configured, modify a pre-existing group that is important to you.
+Take care when assigning the group name: [OPTIONS] GROUP_NAME.

 *     (For testing) To create a "database locked" situation, in SQLite Expert, start a transaction, try to run this utility.
 Will get locked message until transaction in SQLite Expert is either committed or RolledBack.

-*    MD5 hash values are used to confirm the identity of files.
-        MD5 hash							File size		File name
-        06a1f485b0fae62caa80850a8c7fd7c2	256,406 bytes	unifuzz64.dll

 ======================================================================